det-lab/docker-lesson/README.md

 * A basic understanding of the Unix shell.

 * Familiarity with running commands in the terminal.

+* An understanding of how to read technical documentation.
+[Here's a link to a short lesson](https://det-lab.github.io/reading-documentation/) which covers the basics.

 * (Optional) Review the [Unix Shell tutorial by Software Carpentry](https://swcarpentry.github.io/shell-novice/)